meic2/SSL4MedImg/README.md

 ## Contents of folders: Explained
-Here listed the usage for each directory/files in this repo.

-- `code/` directory

-    The repository is structured in a way such that all necessary coding files are listed in `code/` directory.
-Within this directory, current parameter setting should already aligns with preprocessed data size (e.g., each interpolated image has a size of `224*224`).
-However, if parameter setting needs a further update, please update `code/configs/`,  `code/networks/` and `code/config.py` correspondingly.
-    - `code/pretrained_ckpt` utilize the same Swin-Transformer pretrained model as SSL4MIS repository, please download the model following `code/pretrained_ckpt/README.md` correspondingly.
-    - `code/dataloaders/` contains the dataloader functions that loads the preprocessed data into a dataloader.
-    - `code/train_CT_between_cnn_transformer_2D.py` is the main training file for training semi-supervised model with different labeled ratio.
-Please utilize the file according to the below procedure.
+- `code/train_CT_between_cnn_transformer_2D.py` is the training file for training semi-supervised model with different labeled ratio.
+Please utilize the file flowing the description below.

 - `code/val_2D.py` and `code/test_2D.py` implements the `dice, hd95, asd, iou` score for validation sets and test sets.
 Note that validation score is already included in the training process.

+Other Notes:
+- `code/` directory: Within this directory, current parameter setting already aligns with preprocessed data size (e.g., each interpolated image has a size of `224*224`).
+However, if parameter setting needs a further update, please change `code/configs/`,  `code/networks/` and `code/config.py` correspondingly.

+- `code/dataloaders/dermofit_processing` contains the functions that build the datasets `train_dataset`, `val_dataset`, `test_dataset`

+- `code/pretrained_ckpt` utilize the same Swin-Transformer pretrained model as SSL4MIS repository, please download the model following `code/pretrained_ckpt/README.md` correspondingly.

 - `model/` directory (auto-generated after training)